 The key to good content is something that is shareable so make sure whatever platform you’re on, that others are able to share it.
 This means not having a private profile or account.

-One of the best free playlisting opportunities for your upcoming releases is to submit your song to be considered on Spotify’s editorial playlists.
+One of the best free playlisting opportunities for your upcoming releases is to submit your song to be considered on Spotify’s editorial playlists and Amazon Music’s curated playlists.
 Getting on one of these playlists won’t make you a global superstar overnight, but it’ll give you a nice little boost of momentum.
 It isn’t easy to get placed, but it’s worth a short for something that is free.

 Another free tool you can use is Playlister by DistroKid.
 It’s currently in beta as of this writing, so you’ll need to enter the password “gravy” to use it.
 This tool allows you to get contact information from Spotify playlisters based on any genre or keywords you provide.
 Because Spotify does not provide a way to reach out to playlist owners, it can be a challenge to pitch your songs.
 With Playlister, this process is much easier to pitch your songs.